Ecological stability: Resistance and inertia (persistence)

 "It obviously takes considerable time for mature vegetation to become established on newly exposed ice scoured rocks or glacial till...it also takes considerable time for whole ecosystems to change, with their numerous interdependent plant species, the habitats these create, and the animals that live in the habitats.
 Therefore, climatically caused fluctuations in ecological communities are a damped, smoothed-out version of the climatic fluctuations that cause them."

 Resilience, elasticity and amplitude

 Resilience is the tendency of a system to retain its functional and organizational structure and the ability to recover after a perturbation or disturbance.
 Resilience also expresses the need for persistence although from a management approach it is expressed to have a broad range of choices and events are to be looked at as uniformly distributed.
 Elasticity and amplitude are measures of resilience.
-Elasticity is the speed with which a system returns to its original / previous state.
-Amplitude is a measure of how far a system can be moved from the previous state and still return.
-Ecology borrows the idea of neighborhood stability and a domain of attraction from dynamical systems theory.
+Elasticity is the speed with which a system returns to its original/previous state.
+Amplitude measures how far a system can be moved from the previous state and still return.
+Ecology borrows the idea of neighborhood stability and a domain of attraction from dynamical system theory.